 - The Statement of Student Rights and Responsibilities states that students must abide by university computer policies.

 Members of the U-M community are prohibited from using university resources (including computing equipment, network services, and electricity) for cryptocurrency mining activities outside of faculty-approved research and coursework.

 Cryptocurrency Mining and Malware Dangers

 Attackers sometimes use phishing techniques to trick victims into clicking links that load cryptocurrency mining code on their computers.
 They may also infect websites with malicious code.
 Additionally, some websites contain code that runs on visitors’ computers, mining cryptocurrency for the website owner.
 The only sign victims may notice is a slowing of their computer's performance.

-Be aware of Phishing & Suspicious Email dangers, and watch for websites that cause unexpectedly high resource usage.
+Be aware of the dangers of Phishing & Scams, and watch for websites that cause unexpectedly high resource usage.

 Cryptocurrency Mining Puts U-M and Personal Data at Risk

 Cryptocurrency mining using U-M resources or improperly secured personal resources: